Annotated EUR Trade Balance chart showing the latest reading, previous reading, and release context.

 What Trade Balance Measures

-The Trade Balance is a fundamental macroeconomic indicator that measures the net difference between a country's (or economic bloc's) total exports and total imports of goods and services over a specified period.
-When exports exceed imports, a trade surplus occurs, indicating that a region is selling more to the rest of the world than it is buying, thereby accumulating foreign currency.
-Conversely, a trade deficit arises when imports surpass exports, meaning the region is spending more on foreign goods and services than it earns from its sales abroad.
-For the Eurozone, this critical data is compiled and reported monthly by Eurostat, the statistical office of the European Union.
+The Trade Balance is a fundamental macroeconomic indicator that measures the difference between a country's (or economic bloc's) exports and imports of goods and services over a specified period.
+A positive trade balance, known as a trade surplus, indicates that exports exceed imports, implying that the economy is earning more from international trade than it is spending.
+Conversely, a negative trade balance, or trade deficit, occurs when imports outweigh exports, suggesting a net outflow of currency.
+For the Eurozone, this critical data is typically compiled and released by Eurostat, the statistical office of the European Union, usually on a monthly basis.

 Breaking Down the May 2026 Numbers